-LUMES focuses on complex sustainability challenges (e.g. climate change, food security, biodiversity loss, land-use change) from local to global levels levels and through a social and natural science perspective.
 Building on the knowledge and experiences students already possess, emphasis is placed on understanding present societal development patterns and the environmental problems they create, as well as approaches for formulating strategies for future sustainable pathways.
-LUMES does not concentrate on training technicians; the foundation of the programme is rather an interdisciplinary and holistic perspective for comprehending the interactions between social, economic and environmental systems, as well as a focus on the paradigms, concepts, and underlying assumptions in which the debates about the interactions are grounded.
+The foundation of the programme takes an interdisciplinary and holistic approach to sustainability, in order to understand the interactions between social, economic and environmental systems, as well as a focus on the paradigms, concepts and underlying assumptions in which the debates about the interactions are grounded.

 Unique programme qualities

-LUMES is an interdisciplinary programme that integrates the natural and social sciences.
-The programme provides in-depth study of sustainability challenges through a range of perspectives on sustainability from earth systems science through to social theory.
+LUMES is an interdisciplinary programme at the Lund university centre for Sustainability Studies (LUCSUS).
+The programme integrates the natural and social sciences and provides in-depth study of sustainability challenges through a range of perspectives on sustainability from earth systems science through to social theory.
 LUMES trains generalists who are nonetheless specialised in a particular area.
 Our elective courses, offered in the third semester, provide an insight into these specialisations.
-Examples of such courses are: Water and Sustainability, Gender and Sustainabilityin Everyday Life, Social Movements and Sustainability, and Energy and Sustainability.
+Examples of such courses are: Water and Sustainability, Gender and Sustainability in Everyday Life, Social Movements and Sustainability, and Energy and Sustainability.

-The LUMES programme is set in a unique interdisciplinary and international educational milieu, creating a setting that challenges students to broaden personal outlooks and sharpen critical thinking skills.
-Courses are taught by individuals from both the social and natural sciences with the aims of creating graduates that are able to grasp, analyse, and formulate governance strategies and practices for transformational change.
-In addition, interpersonal and academic skills are developed through strong emphases on group work, presentations, academic writing, and direct interactions with society.
+The LUMES programme is set in a unique interdisciplinary and internationally excellent educational and research environment, creating a setting that challenges students to broaden personal outlooks and sharpen critical thinking skills.
+Courses are taught by teachers and researchers from both the social and natural sciences with the aims of creating graduates that are able to grasp, analyse and formulate governance strategies and practices for transformational change.
+In addition, interpersonal and academic skills are developed through strong emphases on group work, presentations, academic writing and direct interactions with society.

 Since the programme started in 1997, LUMES has had over 600 students from roughly 100 countries, with a graduation rate exceeding 90 per cent.

-Industries, governments, academics, NGOs, and communities are recognising the significance of addressing complex social, environmental and economic problems holistically.
-As such, the interdisciplinary training gained through the programme opens employment opportunities for a wide array of career paths in various private sector, governmental, non-governmental, and academic settings.
-We have former students working for transnational companies, international environmental NGOs as well as international organisations such as the World Bank, the FAO or the UN.
+Industries, governments, academics, NGOs and communities recognise the significance of addressing complex social, environmental and economic problems holistically.
+As such, the interdisciplinary training gained through the programme opens employment opportunities for a wide array of career paths in various private sector, governmental, nongovernmentaland academic settings.
+Our former students are working for transnational companies, international environmental NGOs as well as international organisations such as the World Bank, the FAO or the UN.
 Many graduates have also continued doctoral studies and are now working at universities around the world.

-Read more about this programme and how to apply: www.lunduniversity.lu.se/Environmental-Studies
+Learn more about this programme and how to apply: www.lunduniversity.lu.se/environmental-studies

 Why Lund University?